Russia

 Abbey.
 The village of Gordes is carved into the top of a mountain ledge providing a commanding view of the

 valley below.
 With the clear skies, it was easy to see 100s of kilometer in each direction.
-The village
+The village architecture

 was buildings comprised of small light brown store.